 The current tour is showcasing the album, American Band, released in 2016.
 The album is one of the most explicitly, politically charged works in their repertoire.
 Patterson Hood and Mike Cooley founded the band in 1996 and are celebrating two decades of musicianship with bassist Matt Patton, keyboardist/multi-instrumentalist Jay Gonzalez, and drummer Brad Morgan.
 The Truckers songs bellow the aches of the world in every single lyric.

-Patterson Hood and Mike Cooley are the main songwriters of the Truckers.
+Patterson Hood and Mike Cooley are the primary songwriters of the Truckers.
 Cooley and Hood have been playing together for 33 years, and they have had the Truckers for 22 years.
 Hood explains the way they create music, “We write extremely different.
-Our methods and our way of doing it couldn’t be more different, which is kind of part of the beauty when it all works.”
-Hood and Cooley are on the spur of a release from their early years, Town Burned Down, pre-Truckers, that is a bit of a rediscovery.
+Our methods and our way of doing it couldn’t be more different, which is part of the beauty when it all works.”
+Hood and Cooley are on the spur of a release from their early years; Town Burned Down, pre-Truckers, that is a bit of a rediscovery.

 Although they won’t be touring exclusively for Town Burned Down, Cooley and Hood will be doing three shows in Georgia and Tennessee the week after it debuts.
 The Truckers may rework some of the songs and play them as a band.
 Now that the songs have all come out, get ready to hear them frequently.

 “I’m really proud of the record,” Patterson says.
 “It was something that we put a lot into at the time, and it was always kind of heartbreaking to us that it never saw the light of day.
 That was my New Year’s resolution this year to put this record out.
 Now we are doing it.”